tolkit/telomeric-identifier/README.md

 Motivated by this interesting bioinfomatic problem at the moment.
 In active development, so not a lot to see yet.
 It aims however, to be simple and fast.

+## To-do's

+- what output format is most useful?
+-

 ## Usage

 There are three submodules.
 It takes an input fasta assembly, along with one other argument (so far) depending on the subcommand.